refaktor/rye/INTRO_3.md

 print "jim" , print add 1 inc 2
 ```

 Rye tries to keep and sometimes increase the flexibility of Rebol, while also improve __certainty__.
-Expression guards is small
+Expression guards are a small
-addition in that manner.
+addition in that direction.

 _Next page soon_